-As of March 1, 2024, we are authorized to repurchase up to \$8.1 million of shares our common stock through, among other things, open market or privately negotiated transactions.
+As of February 28, 2025, we are authorized to repurchase up to \$8.1 million of shares of our common stock through, among other things, open-market or privately negotiated transactions.
 There is no stated expiration date for our stock repurchase program.
-Set forth below is a table describing the purchases we made in the quarter ended December 31, 2023:
+We did not repurchase any shares of our common stock in 2024.